|Semester 1||Domestic Fee||International Fee*|

 Humber’s Wireless Telecommunications graduate certificate program prepares you with electronics, computer engineering, physics and telecommunications skills for work on the cutting-edge technologies in the wireless telecommunications industry.

 Students will become familiar with the infrastructure of communications systems and how to be successful in the communications industry.
 This wireless program focuses on three main outcomes: RF/optical test and measurement, networking, and troubleshooting a number of wireless telecommunications systems.You will learn to use engineering tools and equipment for testing of systems including LTE/UMTS/GSM drive test tools, spectrum analyzers, network analyzers, optical time domain reflectometers.
-You will also learn how to troubleshoot and configure local- and wide-area networks (LAN/WANs) at the device and at the protocol levels.
+You will also learn how to troubleshoot and configure local- and wide-area networks (LAN/WANs) at the device and protocol levels.
 Our courses cover additional networking topics relevant to telecom carriers such as MPLS, VPNs, QoS and VoIP.
 You will be prepared to understand the technology roadmap leading into Internet of Things (IoT), 5G and data center virtualization technologies.

-This program is an established program with industry with over two decades of expertise.
 Students will have access to learn on some of the best equipment available.
 Curriculum is kept current with the collaboration of our industry partners in the wireless field.
 Students utilize the latest technologies in small classes taught by experienced faculty and industry leaders.Courses Learning Outcomes

 Upon successful completion of the program, a graduate will: